-Figure 11.4 shows the DDNS configuration screen and Table 11.3 summarizes the configuration options.
-The values to enter will be provided by the DDNS provider.
-After configuring DDNS, remember to start the DDNS service in Services \rightarrow Control Services.
+Figure 11.5a shows the DDNS configuration screen and Table 11.5a summarizes the configuration options.
+The values you need to input will be given to you by the DDNS provider.
+After configuring DDNS, don't forget to start the DDNS service in $Services \rightarrow Control Services$.